system-dev-formations/systemdevlabs/git-beginner/first_commit.md

 You can see the commit ID, the strange-looking name SHA1 is an acronym for Secure Hashing Algorithm 1.
-In short, it's a checksum.
+In short, it's a checksum of 40 hexadecimal digits.
 It has its roots in the MD5 implementation if you're familiar with that.